 Work With Us

-The Museum of Jewish Montreal is an exciting and innovative workplace, made up of a small team committed to sharing Montreal’s Jewish heritage and connecting people to Jewish life through new cultural experiences!
+The Museum of Jewish Montreal is an exciting and innovative workplace, made up of a small team committed to sharing Montreal’s Jewish heritage and connecting people to Jewish life through new arts and cultural experiences!

 If you are an enthusiastic professional, excited about fostering community, cultural exploration, and sharing new ideas in a non-traditional museum environment, we encourage you to explore the opportunities available on our website.
 Click here for the most recent postings for permanent positions, fellowships, volunteering opportunities, and exhibition & microgrant callouts!